-9. Beach Casino

-The rounded form of the Casino's rotunda now houses Fisherman's Galley downstairs and the Bay View Room upstairs in the Cocoanut Grove.
+View through arcade and shops, 1907 10.
+Beach Casino The rounded form of the Casino's rotunda now houses Seaside Fish & Chowder downstairs and the Bay View Room upstairs in the Cocoanut Grove.
 Its shape was constructed to echo the lines of the original Neptune Casino built on this site in 1904.
 An outrageous mixture of Turkish, Persian and Indian fantasy, festooned with domes and flags and built entirely of wood, the Neptune Casino housed the town's finest restaurant on its upper floor.
 The Casino burned to the ground in a fire that started in the Casino Restaurant on June 22, 1906.